darren1998s/darren1998s.github.io/sps_files/folder1/HW Simulation project.md

 1. Before the industrial revolution, these peppered moths were originally white.

-2. During the industrial revolution, large amount of population caused the environment to be significantly darker and a large number of these peppered moths were observed to be black.
+2. During the industrial revolution, large amount of pollution caused the environment to be significantly darker and a large number of these peppered moths were observed to be black.

 3. After the industrial revolution when the pollution was reduced, this white variant of peppered moths emerged again.